janmoser87/ui-framework-react-wrapper/README.md

        * **Tailwind Watcher:** Monitors `.js/.jsx` files and recompiles CSS instantly.
        * **ServiceNow Server:** Serves the widget locally with Hot Reload.

-## 📦 Deployment

-Due to strict version requirements, always perform a **clean install** if you encounter build errors.

-1. `rm -rf node_modules package-lock.json`
-2. `npm install`
-3. `snc ui-component deploy --profile <profile> --force`
+---

+## ⚙️ Setup: Changing Vendor Prefix

-The project is currently configured with a demo vendor prefix (`x-513106`).
-To deploy this component to your own ServiceNow instance (PDI or Enterprise), you must update the vendor prefix and scope name to match your environment.
+The project is currently configured with a demo vendor prefix (`x-513106`). **Before deploying**, you must update the vendor prefix and scope name to match your environment.

 **Example Scenario:**
 * **Current Prefix:** `x-513106`